traviswimer/grunt-not-constantinople/README.md

 #### options.cleanup
 Type: `boolean`

-If true, will remove the contents of the coverage folder before running istanbul
+If `true`, will remove the contents of the coverage folder before running Istanbul.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).